at the University of Florida

 Our latest paper on odor valence, including multi-site unit recordings from the OT and PCX, fiber photometry from 2 OT neuron populations, and optogenetics to show behavioral roles for the cells in question, is now out at Cell Reports.
 Congratulations everyone!

 Undergraduate student Estelle in 't Zandt is named a 2020 Barry Goldwater Scholar.
 Congratulations Estelle!

 Together with our collaborators Drs.
 Minghong Ma and Lori Knackstedt we are fortunate to have received a NIDA R01 for an project on the role of the olfactory tubercle in cocaine seeking and taking.

 Katherine Wright receives a 3yr NRSA Postdoctoral Fellowship from the NIH/NIDCD to study the modulation of odor learning by estradiol.
 Congratulations Katherine!

 Together with our collaborators Drs.
 Mariella De Biasi and Minghong Ma we are fortunate to have received a NIDA R01 for an exciting project on the reinforcing properties of e-Cigarette flavorants.

 Dr. Sang Eun Ryu joins the lab as a postdoctoral researcher from Dr. Chiel Moon's lab at Daegu Gyeongbuk Institute of Science and Technology's Brain and Cognitive Sciences Department.
 Welcome Sang Eun!

-Dan becomes a standing member of the Neurobiology of Learning and Memory (LAM) NIH study section.
+Dan becomes a standing member of the Learning, Memory, and Decision Neuroscience (LMDN) NIH study section.

 Hillary Cansler receives a 3yr NRSA Postdoctoral Fellowship from the NIH/NIDCD to study prefrontal cortex control of olfactory selective attention.
 Congratulations Hillary!